- In general, eggshells are a safe and healthy addition to a dog’s diet. ✔️

 - One way is to simply crush the eggshell into small pieces using a mortar and pestle.
 The eggshell can then be added to the food bowl and fed as a “topping” to the dog’s meal.

 - Another way eggshells can be given is by grinding them up using an egg beater or a mixer.
 This also helps to produce eggshell powder that can easily be mixed into the food.

-- However, eggshells should not be ground using a coffee grinder since these tend to get clogged very easily and will not work as effectively.
+- Eggshells should not be ground using a coffee grinder since these tend to get clogged very easily and will not work as effectively.
 Coffee grinders were designed for grinding beans, which are smaller and more solid than eggshells, so eggshell powder will be hard to produce.

-- There are also commercial eggshell products which are produced specifically for dogs that have egg protein allergies.
-These commercial eggshell supplements can be added directly to the dog’s food bowl, and they are already broken into small pieces.
-The egg shells are also ground up into a fine powder, making them easy to digest.
+- There are also commercial eggshell products which are produced specifically for dogs.
+These eggshell supplements can be added directly to the dog’s food bowl, and they are already ground up into a fine powder, making them easy to digest.

 Dogs can eat eggshells, but should do so in moderation.
 Eggshells are full of necessary nutrients and are usually safe for dogs that don’t have egg protein allergies or sensitivities, but they can cause serious stomach upset if not properly ground up.

 |They’re rich in calcium and protein, meaning they can strengthen a dog’s teeth and bones.||Eggshells can contain salmonella and should not be fed uncooked.|